Skip to Main Content

 • Exploring Health Careers - This workshop provides participants with a chance to learn about various careers in the health field including nursing, speech pathology, medical laboratory science, and more.
 If you are interested in a career in the medical field but aren’t sure which career path to choose, this workshop is for you!

-• Intro to Emergency Medical Services (EMS) - This workshop provides experiences on the skills associated with careers as First Responders, Emergency Medical Technicians, Paramedics, and Fire Fighters.
+• Intro to Emergency Medical Services (EMS) - This workshop is focused on careers in the Emergency Medical Services field.
+This workshop provides participants with hands-on learning opportunities to practice the skills associated with careers as First Responders, Emergency Medical Technicians, Paramedics, and Fire Fighters.
 Students become CPR certified and learn through hands-on activities: scene size‐up, patient assessment, rescue techniques, scene preservation, radio procedures and tours of fire stations, emergency helicopters and Mobile Simulation Ambulances.

 • Natural Resources - Learn about fisheries, forestry and wildlife science through hands‐on activities like wildlife radio telemetry, darting, aquatic sampling, mist-netting and more.
 Topics may vary annually based on instructor availability.
 Participants will also learn about the many natural resources career opportunities.